SyedAdnan95/HR-Dashboard/README.md

 # HR-Dashboard

-1.Project Title:
+1. Project Title:

 HR Pulse: Employee Attrition and Engagement Insights Dashboard A strategic Power BI dashboard designed to analyze workforce dynamics, track attrition trends, and evaluate job satisfaction across departments, age groups, and educational fields.

-2.Purpose :
+2. Purpose :

 The HR Pulse Dashboard provides a comprehensive visual summary of employee attrition patterns and satisfaction levels across an organization of 1,470 employees.
 It helps HR teams, executives, and decision-makers uncover key workforce trends related to age, department, education, and gender to improve retention strategies and workforce planning.

-3.Tech Stack :
+3. Tech Stack :

 The dashboard was developed using the following tools and technologies:
 	•	Power BI Desktop – Core platform for building interactive dashboards.